Cross Registration FAQ

 Are there any restrictions on the types of courses for which I may cross register?

-In general, you may not cross register at another institution if the desired course is available at your home institution during the same term.
-In addition, cross registration may not be used to register for non-credit continuing education courses, workshops, seminars, etc.
+In general, you may not cross register at another institution if the desired course is available at your home institution during the same term and the course must be required for your current program of study.
+In addition, cross registration may not be used to register for non-credit continuing education courses, study aboard course, workshops, seminars, etc.

 When and where do I pay my tuition for a cross registration course?

 Students may cross register so long as they pay all regular tuition and fees, when due, to the home institution.
 Special fees (lab, parking, etc.) normally paid by the host institution’s students must be paid to the host institution by cross registration students.

 What is my student status at the host institution?